XuanyaoLiuLab/cacti/README.md

 - run **multi-peak** association tests using a principal-component omnibus (PCO) test, and
 - aggregate results across chromosomes and compute **window-level FDR**.

-The implementation corresponds to the peak-window CACTI method described in the associated manuscript (bioRxiv).

 ------------------------------------------------------------------------